State Emergency Response Commission (SERC)

 Emergency Response Guidebook

-The Emergency Response Guidebook (ERG) 2020 was developed jointly by the U.S. Department of Transportation, Transport Canada, and the Secretariat of Communications and Transportation of Mexico (SCT) for use by firefighters, police, and other emergency services personnel who may be the first to arrive at the scene of a transportation incident involving a hazardous material.
-The new Emergency Response Guidebook (ERG) 2020 is now available.
-The following link provides additional information regarding the ERG, including changes, updates, a link to a mobile app, and electronic versions of the book in Spanish and French: https://www.phmsa.dot.gov/hazmat/erg/emergency-response-guidebook-erg
+The Emergency Response Guidebook (ERG) was developed jointly by the U.S. Department of Transportation, Transport Canada, and the Secretariat of Communications and Transportation of Mexico (SCT) for use by firefighters, police, and other emergency services personnel who may be the first to arrive at the scene of a transportation incident involving a hazardous material.

-New York State requested 140,000 ERGs from the U.S. Department of Transportation and was provided with total of 138,415 overall.
+New York State requested 105,840 ERGs from the U.S. Department of Transportation and the ERGs were delivered to the State in May of 2024.

 State agencies looking to obtain additional books can contact State OEM at the email below.